 The number of people renting in Scotland has doubled over the past ten years.
 New digital platforms are needed to improve quality of service and dispute resolution.

-Investors and Policy Makers need tools to support data driven decision making.
+Use this opportunity to apply your skills, get a new startup off the ground, meet potential co-founders, and collaborate with like-minded individuals.
 You don’t need to arrive with an idea and you don’t need to be an expert.
 At our events, you can play a key role no matter your skillset or skill level - you just need to be passionate about making positive change.

 All participants receive mentoring, 10 free meals and 24 hour access to the venue, and all teams can access support to develop their concept beyond the event.